How To Get Rid of Grain Moths

 Some types of “grain moths” are rarer than others, but they do show up in pantries throughout the US and other parts of the world.

 Grain moths are considered pantry pests, because they will contaminate and destroy the foods that they lay their eggs in.
 Once you have a grain pantry moth infestation, you will need to act quickly to get these kitchen moths under control.
+We advise using pantry moth pheromone traps as a solution which we will get into a bit later.

 Here are some foods that grain moths target: